The idea of this notebook¶

 plot(ThermalDistribution);

-We can now use the RFBucketMatcher with the sigma_z keyword argument to
+We can now use the RFBucketMatcher

-2. generate $10^5$ randomly distributed macro-particle locations in $(z,\delta)$ phase space, which follow the thermal distribution function:
+which provides the chosen bunch length of $\sigma_z^{RMS} = 140$ ns, and - generate $10^5$ randomly distributed macro-particle locations in $(z,\delta)$ phase space, which follow the thermal distribution function:

 rfb_matcher = RFBucketMatcher(rfb, ThermalDistribution, sigma_z=sigma_z)